david2am/python_gmail_signatures/README.md

 # Bulk Signature Update

-Allows G Suite administrators to change email signatures en masse using a convenient mustache template.
+Python app that allows G Suite administrators to change email signatures using a mustache template.

 ### Setup